-In 2020, a new 'Restructuring Plan' process was introduced.
-The Restructuring Plan is a Court-supervised Companies Act 2006 procedure and is a 'debtor-in-possession' mechanism available to companies in order to eliminate, reduce, prevent or mitigate the adverse effect on a company's ability to carry on business as a going concern caused by serious financial difficulties that the company encounters or is likely to encounter.
-Under a plan proposed by the debtor company, some or all of the creditors of the debor are placed in to classes.
+In addition to administration, the 'Restructuring Plan' process was introduced in 2020.
+The Restructuring Plan is a Courtsupervised Companies Act 2006 procedure that may be used in respect of companies in financial distress.
+The Restructuring Plan is a 'debtor-in-possession' mechanism available to companies in order to eliminate, reduce, prevent or mitigate the adverse effect on a company's ability to carry on business as a going concern caused by serious financial difficulties that the company encounters or is likely to encounter.
+Under a Restructuring Plan proposed by the debtor company, some or all of the creditors of the debtor are placed in to classes.
 Different proposals may be proposed to different classes and in order for the proposal to be binding on a class of creditors, at least 75 per cent in value of creditors need to vote in favour.
-If this requsite threshold is not met for a particular class (or classes) of creditors, the Court may enact a 'cross-class cramdown', allowing the Court to sanction the plan as binding even if a class of creditors did not vote in favour of the proposals applicable to them.
+If this requisite threshold is not met for a particular class (or classes) of creditors, the Court may enact a 'cross-class cramdown', allowing the Court to sanction the plan as binding even if a class of creditors did not vote in favour of the proposals applicable to them.